Helge07/RaspiTrigger/README.md

 − The flashes must triggered within milliseconds.

-- flash duration must be < 100 microseconds to freeze the movement
+- The flash duration must be < 100 microseconds to freeze the movement

 ## Requirements
-Until now solutions for exact, reproducible timing are based on −	Hardware devices whose parameters are adjusted via controllers or −	Hardware controllers and Arduino or Raspberry Pi based DYI solutions that receive control data from a PC
+Until now solutions for exact, reproducible timing are based on

+−	Hardware devices whose parameters are adjusted via controllers or

+−	Hardware controllers and Arduino or Raspberry Pi based DYI solutions that receive control data from a PC

 The RasPiTrigger differs from the above solutions in that all functionalities are implemented on a Raspberry Pi, namely: